- March 10, 2022

 Get Help from a Drunk Driving Accident Lawyer

 If you’ve been injured by a drunk driver, the bar that served them may be liable for your injuries.
 You can ask an experienced drunk driving accident lawyer to review the facts of your case to determine whether the bar is liable and how much you may be able to recover.
-For a free consultation, call Kaplan Lawyers at (516) 399-2364.
+For a free consultation, call Tucker Lawyers at (516) 399-2364.